-Unit 1 Unit 2 Unit 3 Unit 4 Chemical Fundamentals - Structure, Properties and Molecular Interactions and Reactions Equilibrium, Acids and Redox Reactions Structure, Synthesis and Design Reactions Properties and structure of atoms.
+Unit 1 Unit 2 Unit 3 Unit 4 Chemical Fundamentals - Structure, Properties and Reactions Molecular Interactions and Reactions Equilibrium, Acids and Redox Reactions Structure, Synthesis and Design Properties and structure of atoms.
 Properties and structure of materials.
 Chemical reactions - reactants, products, and energy change.
 Intermolecular forces and gases.
 Aqueous solutions and acidity.
 Rates of chemical reactions.
 Chemical equilibrium systems.
 Oxidation and reduction.
 Properties and structure of organic materials.
 Chemical synthesis and design.

-A course of study in Chemistry can establish a basis for further education and employment in the fields of forensic science, environmental science, engineering, medicine, pharmacy and sports science.
+A course of study in Chemistry can establish a basis for further education and employment in the fields of material science, forensic science, environmental science, engineering, medicine, pharmacy, sports science and scientific research,